-Recent data indicate 91.56% of the St. Luke's Quakertown service area identifies their ethnicity as non-Hispanic, with the remaining 8.44% identifying as Hispanic/Latino (Figure 9).
-This breakdown falls between the 17.13% of individuals in the nation and 6.38% of the state identifying as Hispanic/Latino6.
-As it has in years prior, our survey data illustrated in Figure 10 captures this population in our data.
-There was a larger proportion of Hispanic/Latino respondents -11.9% - compared to the region.
+Recent data indicate 75.93% of the St. Luke's Allentown service area identifies their ethnicity as non-Hispanic, with the remaining 24.07% identifying as Hispanic/Latinx (Figure 9).
+Allentown's Hispanic population is much larger than the 17.13% of individuals in the nation and 6.38% of the state identifying as Hispanic/Latinx6.
+As it has in years prior, our survey data illustrated in Figure 10 captures this population.
+There was a smaller proportion of Hispanic/Latinx respondents - 18.3% - compared to the region.